chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 ----------------------------------
 ```

-As you can see, it prints the transaction hash and the link to see the transaction details using Goerli Etherscan.
+As you can see, it prints the transaction hash and the link to check the transaction details using Goerli Etherscan.

 See the details of one of the already [completed transactions on Etherscan](https://goerli.etherscan.io/tx/0x97455a64eb1c496f4ecc937ffcf2d9294228d9658504a16ab9dbfa638d32693a).